marvinpinto/laptop/README.md

   /usr/bin/dropbox start -i
   ```

+- Ensure that the Fn keys at the top act as actual Function keys by default,
+  and not their lenovo counterparts.
+This will need to be done in the bios.

 This should bring the machine up to a useable state with all my apps and config
 in place!